goguardian/javascript/react/README.md

     <Foo className="stuff" />
     ```

-  - If your component has multi-line properties, close its tag on a new line.
+  - If your component has multi-line properties, close its tag on the last property.
+Avoid closing tags on their own line.
     ```javascript
     // bad
     <Foo
       bar="bar"
+      baz="baz"
-      baz="baz" />
+    />

     // good
     <Foo
       bar="bar"
-      baz="baz"
-    />
+      baz="baz" />
     ```

 ## Methods